-If you must arrive to the airport with make-up on, take a few minutes in an airport lounge or bathroom to wash your face and re-apply moisturizer.
-I will tell you that every time I leave make-up on, I arrive to my destination with clogged pores and breakouts.
+If you must arrive at the airport with make-up on, take a few minutes in an airport lounge or bathroom to wash your face and reapply moisturizer.
+I will tell you that every time I leave make-up on, I arrive at my destination with clogged pores and breakouts.
 I fly, even to Hawaii as pictured above, with a good moisturizer and lipstick only and forget the rest.

 Just bring a little bit of make-up in your carry-on to apply right before landing, if needed.
 See the next tip.

 5. Wash Your Face on Board, Too